ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Personal data is not the only information that may be regarded as sensitive.
 Other sensitive information will include any information that warrants a protective marking.
 Any sensitive data must be protected by encryption in the same way as sensitive personal data.

-The increased media focus on data loss incidents within Government and other public service organisations and institutions means that even the loss of non sensitive data may attract adverse reporting and result in damage to MoJ's reputation.
-For this reason, only MoJ-provided encrypted removable media should be used.
-Where there is a valid business case, MoJ will be able to supply encrypted USB memory sticks and these should be used in preference to any other removable storage device (except a secure laptop).
+The increased media focus on data loss incidents within Government and other public service organisations and institutions means that even the loss of non sensitive data may attract adverse reporting and result in damage to MOJ's reputation.
+For this reason, only MOJ-provided encrypted removable media should be used.
+Where there is a valid business case, MOJ will be able to supply encrypted USB memory sticks and these should be used in preference to any other removable storage device (except a secure laptop).

 #### Using removable media